ptagseth/kanoa-software/docs/kanoa-ops-analysis/kpi-matrix.md

 ### Top Menu
-* Matrix Selector - Select the Matrix.
+- Matrix Selector - select the Matrix to be presented.
 Use the search function to search in folders.

-* Data period - Select the time period for the data to be plotted - choices are today, yesterday, this week, last week, this month, etc.  Or set a custom time period.
+- Data period - select the time period for the data to be presented - choices are today, yesterday, this week, last week, this month, etc.  Or set a custom time period.
 Set the start date and time and end date and time.

-* Data Interval - the data is aggregated in intervals of 1 hr, 30 mins, 15 mins
+- Data Interval - select the data interval for the aggregated data.
+The data is aggregated in intervals of 1 hr, 30 mins, 15 mins

-* Group by Shift or Run.
-This is an optional field - it can be utilized to sort by a specific Shift or Run.
+- Group by Shift or Run - this to sort by a specific Shift or Run.

-* Group by Matrix Group.
+- Group by Matrix Group.
 This can be utilized if the Matrix data is organized by separate Matrix groups.
+- Ignore Zeros - when this is checked, zero values will be ignored.
+If all values for a tag are zero, the tag will not be displayed.
+- Bradley Mode - automatically yodate the table data whenever a filter parameter changes.
+- Auto Refresh - this will automatically update the data table every 5 minutes when checked.
+- Item Path - this will show the full data path when checked
+- Item Info - this will show the data source (tag, calculation) and default aggregation mode when enabled.
+- Statistical Summary - summarized values for the chosen data will be presented when enabled.
+- MES Specs - when enabled this will show the data items specifications set for control limits, LCL and UCL.
+When no limits are set, they are calculated from data values.

+### Alerts
+- KPI Matrix data alerts - alerts are set when data are outside calculated or spec control limits.
+Data values outside limits are color coded in the table.

-### Left Menu
+### Left Menu icons

 #### Clear table
 Click this icon to clear the displayed data.